 Discover Cavaillon in the Luberon, its history, places to visit, its famous melon and its via Ferrata.

-Cavaillon enjoys a green hill (Saint-Jacques Hill) in the heart of the city and a remarkable historical heritage that can be visited by strolling through the ancient centre.
+Cavaillon enjoys a green hill (La Colline Saint-Jacques) in the heart of the city and a remarkable historical heritage that can be visited by strolling through the ancient city centre.

-In turn Greek then Roman and Episcopal city in the Medieval period, the city houses in its heart many remains: cathedral, synagogue with Provencal architecture unique in the world, hotel d'Agar (mansion set on Roman thermal baths with a Renaissance style ceiling)...
+In turn Greek then Roman and Episcopal city in the Medieval period, Cavaillon houses in its heart many vestiges: a cathedral, a unique synagogue with Provencal architecture, the only one in the world, The hotel d'Agar (a mansion built on Roman thermal baths with a Renaissance style ceiling)...

-Nowadays, the city, which has since become famous for its melon 'the famous melon of Cavaillon' and its fruit and vegetable market, has become a contemporary town oriented towards nature: the hill is home to a Via Ferrata accessible on foot from the city centre, 250 climbing routes and hiking trails.
+Nowadays, the city, which has since become famous for its melon 'the famous melon of Cavaillon' and its fruit and vegetable market, has become a contemporary and nature-oriented town: the hill is home to a Via Ferrata accessible on foot from the city centre, 250 climbing routes and hiking trails.

-In Roman times, the city began to develop at the foot of the hill of St Jacques and passed through the history of France in its own way.
+In Roman times, the city began to develop at the foot of the St Jacques hill and passed through the history of France in its own way.
 In the heart of the old town, the remains are numerous and will make you travel back in time.

 Walk through the streets of the historic center to understand the history of the city: Antiquity, Middle Ages (Bishopric, Jews of the Pope...) and modern era...

-Finally, shout along the great courtyards that enclose the old town punctuated with views of the hill, bourgeois houses and Belle Epoque buildings.
+Then, dwadle along the main avenues surrounding the old town.
+You'll come across beautiful views of the hill, bourgeois houses and Belle Epoque-type buildings.

 Cavaillon has been an episcopal city since the 4th century AD, when a bishopric was built.
-Construction of the cathedral dedicated to Notre-Dame and Saint Veran began in the 12th century.
-Five side chapels were added to the 14th century, including that of Saint Véran who terraced the dragon and sent it away from the inhabitants to the well-known village of the Hautes Alpes: Saint Véran!
+The construction of the cathedral dedicated to Notre-Dame and Saint Véran began in the 12th century.
+Five side chapels were added in the 14th century, including that of Saint Véran who terraced the dragon and sent it away from the inhabitants to the well-known village of the Hautes Alpes: Saint Véran!
 Burned in the 16th century during the wars of religion, it was restored in the 17th and 19th centuries.

-Its 12th century cloister, a space of peace and charm, opens access to the interior of the building with decor dating mostly from the 17th century.
+Its 12th century cloister, a place of peace and serenity, leads to to the interior of the building wihere decors date mostly from the 17th century.

-or Convent of the Benedictines Important Order present on Cavaillon from the 14th to the 18th century, is located in the Grand "Street which was long the main axis.
-On the wooden portal, the high reliefs recall the doctrine of St. Benoit, whose profile is carved under the lintel.
+Also called Convent of the Benedictines.
+This important Order was present in Cavaillon from the 14th to the 18th century.
+The Chapel is located in "La Grande Rue" which was for a long time the town main street.
+On the wooden portal, the high reliefs recall St. Benoit's doctrine, whose profile is carved under the lintel.